Linden-Laboratory/Mucosal-Deformation/README.md

 ## Installation
 1. Download and Extract Files
 2. Open .ipynb files in JupyterLab
+3. Install all dependencies

 ## Usage
 Before starting, these notebooks have hardcoded numbers pertaining to our particular experiment that may need to be changed if utilizing a different setup.